6 Factors of Web Conferencing Security You Need to Consider

 If you aren’t making security a focal point of your appraisal, you may be putting yourself, and your business, at risk.
 Web conferencing platforms are susceptible to several major security threats, such as:

 Even if you work at a law firm or for a management consultant group, you may be at risk.
-Any time you share strictly confidential information through web conferencing platforms, security is a necessity.
+Any time you share strictly confidential information through web conferencing platforms (like during your annual business reviews), security is a necessity.